 What is infective endocarditis?

-Infective endocarditis (IE) [also called bacterial endocarditis (BE), or subacute bacterial endocarditis (SBE) ] occurs when germs (especially bacteria) enter the blood stream and attack the lining of the heart valves.
+Infective endocarditis (IE) [also called bacterial endocarditis (BE), or subacute bacterial endocarditis (SBE) ] occurs when germs (especially bacteria) enter the bloodstream and attack the lining of the heart valves.
 Infective endocarditis causes growths or holes on the valve or scarring of the valve tissue, most often resulting in a leaky heart valve.
 Without treatment, endocarditis is a fatal disease.

 Bacteria get into the bloodstream regularly when eating, during teeth brushing and when passing stools.
 Normal heart valves are very resistant to infection, but diseased valves have defects on the surface where bacteria may attach.
 The bacteria rapidly form colonies, grow vegetations and produce enzymes, destroying the surrounding tissue and opening the path for invasion.
 Dental procedures (particularly tooth extractions) and endoscopic examinations are associated with bacteria in the blood, so prophylactic (preventative) antibiotics are advised for patients with valve disease.
-Intravenous drug abusers are at high risk for developing IE. Learn more about endocarditis
+Intravenous drug abusers are at high risk for developing IE. Learn more about endocarditis.

 In many cases of endocarditis, antibiotics alone can cure the infection.
 However, in about 25-30 percent of patients with IE, surgery is needed during the early acute phase of infection due to severe valve leakage or failure to control the infection with antibiotics.
 Another 20-40 percent of patients will require surgery later.
-Patients who have had prior valve replacement, and have an infected prosthetic valve (prosthetic valve endocarditis or PVE), are more likely to need surgery than those with their original valves (native valve endocarditis).
+Patients who have had a prior valve replacement, and have an infected prosthetic valve (prosthetic valve endocarditis or PVE), are more likely to need surgery than those with their original valves (native valve endocarditis).

 The timing of surgery, the type of surgery, and the antibiotics used to treat the endocarditis are based on several issues: